Brampton Mall: History of the mall

 By 1974, the anchor grocery unit had changed to Miracle Food Mart, whose other locations included Bramalea City Centre.

 As of 1976, there was an outlet of the Peel Region Health Unit at the mall.
 Lease agreements continued until at least 1982, but this may exclusively been on behalf of the Peel Children's Aid Society.

-In 1992, Airi Anneli Makinen was murdered by estranged husband Runo Mark Cairenius in a hammer attack, when Makinen returned home from the Brampton Mall.
-He received life in prison and was denied a parole hearing in 2008.
-Separately, in 1983, a purse-snatcher, a homeless man known to locals only as John the Baptist, dragged a senior several yards in an attempt to steal her purse, and in 1995, an armed robbery took place at the Bargain Shop.
+In 1983, a purse-snatcher, a homeless man known to locals only as John the Baptist, dragged a senior several yards in an attempt to steal her purse, and in 1995, an armed robbery took place at the Bargain Shop.

-On May 15, 2008 in the early evening, three youth broke into the vacant bowling alley unit at the mall.
+On May 15, 2008 in the early evening, three youths broke into the vacant bowling alley unit at the mall.
 They started a fire, which led to police and fire evacuated the mall.
 An investigation was scheduled for two to three days while engineers and city officials looked at the structural damage.
 The fire created $1 million worth of damage, particularly to Movie Experts, Shoppers Drug Mart and Brampton Home Furnishing.
 Eight stores were affected, and an underground delivery corridor's concrete ceiling dropped 6 to 8 inches.
 Firefighters had to search a "maze of corridors" in the basement, to ensure no one remained in the building.
 One of the youths involved was 17-year-old Richard Sloppick who was subsequently charged with arson.
 Power was turned off to all units except A&P and Coffee Time, and shut down traffic on Main Street.
 Shoppers Drug Mart set up a temporary facility for prescriptions during the closure.

 Due to changes in the Old Age Security plan, members of the Ontario Federation of Labour occupied Conservative MP Kyle Seeback's constituency office at Brampton Mall, in 2012.

 The mall is part of the Hurontario-Main Corridor Secondary Plan.